 Information will be available by 6:15 a.m. on those days of partial or total closure; therefore, students can call before they leave home for class.
-IF THERE IS NO RECORDING REGARDING CLOSURE, YOU SHOULD ASSUME THAT THE COLLEGE IS OPERATING AS USUAL.
+If there is no recording or posting on the TCC web page, students should assume that the college is operating as usual.